tsyamamoto21/tutorial_gwanalysis_by_neuralnet/README.md

-# Tutorial for GW annalysis by neural network
+# Tutorial for gravitational wave data annalysis by neural network

 ## Dependencies